 - Small upper lips (lip flip)

-Xeomin Treatment Areas
+Xeomin

-Xeomin is FDA-approved to treat the following:
+Xeomin is FDA-approved for the following areas:

 - Frown lines